 PITI / HAGÅTÑA

 There were also a small number of Taijerons in Hagåtña and Piti, who seem to have older roots in Piti because one of the older ones was a Taijito Taijeron.
-A Malesso' Taijeron could have moved to Piti and began a Piti, then Hagåtña, branch of the fmaily.
+The Piti Taijerons could have started there or a Malesso' Taijeron could have moved to Piti and began a Piti, then Hagåtña, branch of the family.
 These Taijerons moved out of Hagåtña to other villages in central Guam after the war.